Lajbert/MonolithEngine/README.md

 It's very young and there are lots of things still to be done, including important features, fixes, some refactoring, unit tests, etc. I'd say it's still in alpha version, but thanks to the lockdown, I'm making a good progress with it :).
 I always finish one feature fully to the best of my knowledge before starting a new one, so whatever is there is usable, but everything is still subjected to changes and improvements as the engine evolves and bugs uncovered.

 # Who should use this engine?
-Although I'm striving for simplicity, this engine is not made for beginners, especially not for people who relies on user interfaces like the one Unity has.
+Although I'm striving for simplicity, this engine is not made for beginners, especially not for people who rely on user interfaces like the one Unity has.
 It's for people who don't mind adjusting pivots and offsets from the code and prefers checking out the source to reading endless documentations.

 # What do I need to get started?
 The more coding experience you have, the better.
 It doesn't matter if it's Java, C++ or any other OO language as C# will be easy to pick up if you have programming knowledge.
 Some MonoGame knowledge helps too, but not required.
 What could be really helpful is understanding code performance, algorithms and data structures.